scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 where:

-- *TP* is True Positive, i.e. the number of positively labeled data, which have been classified as "True", correct class,
+- *TP* is True Positive, i.e. the number of positively labeled data, which have been classified as `True`, correct class,
-- *FP* is False Positive, i.e. the number of negatively labeled data, which falsely have been classified as "Positive",
+- *FP* is False Positive, i.e. the number of negatively labeled data, which falsely have been classified as `Positive`,
-- *TN* is True Negative, i.e. the number of negatively labeled data, which have been classified as "Negative", correct class, and
+- *TN* is True Negative, i.e. the number of negatively labeled data, which have been classified as `Negative`, correct class, and
-- *FN* is False Negative, i.e.  the number of positively labeled data, which falsely have been classified as "Negative".
+- *FN* is False Negative, i.e.  the number of positively labeled data, which falsely have been classified as `Negative`.

 The *precision* is a description of random errors, a measure of statistical variability.
 The formula of precision is the ratio between TP with all truth data (positive or negative).